ellx-hub/docs/index.md

 ```
 import gauss_legendre from 'https://cdn.skypack.dev/gauss_legendre';
 ```
 We actually encourage you to try using [Skypack](https://cdn.skypack.dev) for your NPM dependencies.
-It is currently less stable than JSDelivr, but serves the modules directly in ESM format, which allows Ellx to collect dependencies statically.
+It is currently less stable than JSDelivr but serves the modules directly in ESM format, which allows Ellx to collect dependencies statically.

 ##### Exports
 All symbols you export from a `.js` file are (obviously) available to be imported by other modules (including from other projects), but can also be used within the same namespace in formulas on the spreadsheet or in the markdown layout interpolations delimited with curly braces, e.g.